Corona Borealis Supercluster

 The Corona Borealis Supercluster is a supercluster located in the constellation Corona Borealis and the most prominent example of its kind in the Northern Celestial Hemisphere.
-Dense and compact compared with other superclusters, its mass has been calculated to lie somewhere between 0.6 and 12 × 10^{16} solar masses (M⊙).
+Dense and compact compared with other superclusters, its mass has been calculated to lie somewhere between 0.6 and 12×10^16 solar masses.
 It contains the galaxy clusters Abell 2056, Abell 2061, Abell 2065 (the most massive galaxy cluster within the supercluster), Abell 2067, Abell 2079, Abell 2089, and Abell 2092.
-Of these, Abell 2056, 2061, 2065, 2067 and A2089 are gravitationally bound and in the process of collapsing to form a massive cluster.
-This entity has an estimated mass of around 1 × 10^{16} M⊙.
+Of these, Abell 2056, 2061, 2065, 2067, and A2089 are gravitationally bound and in the process of collapsing to form a massive cluster.
+This entity has an estimated mass of around 1×10^16 solar mass.
 If there is inter-cluster mass present, then Abell 2092 may also be involved.
 It has been estimated to be 100 megaparsecs (330 million light-years) wide and 40 megaparsecs (130 million light years) deep.
 It has a redshift of 0.07, which is equivalent to a distance of around 265.5 megaparsecs (964 million light-years).

 Observational history

 Astronomers C. Donald Shane and Carl A. Wirtanen were the first to note a concentration or "cloud" of "extragalactic nebulae" in the region during a large-scale survey of extragalactic structures in the sky.
 George Abell was the first to note the presence of what he called "second-order clusters", namely clusters of clusters in the first publication of his Abell catalogue in 1958.

-Postman and colleagues were the first to study the supercluster in detail in 1988, calculating it to have a mass of 8.2 × 10^{15} solar masses, and contain the Abell clusters Abell 2061, Abell 2065, Abell 2067, Abell 2079, Abell 2089, and Abell 2092.
-Abell 2124 lies 33 megaparsecs (110 million light-years) from the centre of the supercluster and has been considered part of the group by some authors.
+Postman and colleagues were the first to study the supercluster in detail in 1988, calculating it to have a mass of 8.2×10^15 solar mass, and contain the Abell clusters Abell 2019, Abell 2061, Abell 2065, Abell 2067, Abell 2079, Abell 2089, and Abell 2092.
+Abell 2124 lies 33 megaparsecs (110 million light-years) from the center of the supercluster and has been considered part of the group by some authors.

 Abell 2069 lies close by but is more distant, with a line-of-sight association only.